Insights

 If you found this story intriguing, consider reading through our additional stories on Japan: How reforms could lend resilience to this upswing, by equity analyst Sean Tian; an examination of how cultural and rules changes might boost markets by equity analyst Shintoku Nishiwaki; and a look at the positives of inflation and the “ramen index” by equity portfolio manager Kohei Higashi.

-Anne Vandenabeele covers economic developments in the U.S. and Japan as an economist at Capital Group.
-She has 23 years of investment experience (as of 12/31/2023) and holds a master’s degree with honors in economics from the University of Edinburgh and a master of philosophy in economics from the University of Oxford.
+Anne Vandenabeele is an economist with 23 years of investment industry experience (as of 12/31/2023).
+She holds a master’s degree with honors in economics from the University of Edinburgh and a Master of Philosophy in economics from the University of Oxford.

 Related Insights